acmeproducts/perf/core-first-release-execution-thread.md

      parity) when opening the PR so testers can execute it verbatim.

 ## Output expectations
-- A single PR titled **"Core-first UI bundle (B1–B5)"** containing:
+- A sequence of conflict-free PRs, each tied to one bundle (or at most two)
-  - Updated `ui-v8.html` that reflects the shared core, canonical actions, and chrome modules without overlap.
+  with:
-  - Companion updates in `ui-v7.html`, `codex-storage.js`, and other existing
+  - Updated `ui-v8.html` plus any companion files needed for that bundle.
-    script sections, each documenting inventory details inline per the decision above.
+  - Inline similarity-inventory comments that explain what merged into the shared core during that PR.
-  - Reference links back to this release instruction file in the PR description, so future threads can trace the execution context quickly.
+  - A short “handoff note” summarizing how QA can exercise the feature with no local setup beyond opening the deploy preview.

 ## Handling upstream changes and merge conflicts
-- **Stay on the existing branch/PR.** The single-PR commitment still applies even when `main` advances.
-Pull the latest baseline into the same branch, resolve conflicts locally, and update the PR instead of opening a new one.
+- **Keep refreshing the active PR.** When `main` advances during review, pull the latest baseline into the same branch, resolve conflicts locally, and push the updated diff so the tester never has to start a fresh PR just to stay current.
 - **Resolve, then re-run quick audits.** After fixing conflicts, re-check the similarity inventory comments and chrome-module guards to confirm no duplicate DOM snuck back in from `main`.